Generic name: azithromycin [ ay-zith-roe-MYE-sin ]

 Certain medicines should not be used at or around the time of eating food or eating certain types of food since interactions may occur.
 Using alcohol or tobacco with certain medicines may also cause interactions to occur.
 Discuss with your healthcare professional the use of your medicine with food, alcohol, or tobacco.

-Your doctor will tell you how much of azithromycin to use and how often.
-Do not use more medicine or use it more often than your doctor tells you to. azithromycin is not for long-term use.
+Your doctor will tell you how much of this medicine to use and how often.
+Do not use more medicine or use it more often than your doctor tells you to.
+This medicine is not for long-term use.

 To use the eye drops: